spatialeye/NetCon/content/3 Overview/Data Flow Examples/Purpose and Examples.md

 We have already seen much positive proof that a standard approach brings benefit and higher data quality to all consumers of NetCon.
 By being a standard model, many 'ready to go' applications can be developed that will be able to provide functionality for working with the network (see business cases).
 This is easily said, but not easily done, because the source data can be registered in quite different systems, in quite different ways.
 Therefore, NetCon is equipped with many options to morph or tailor the data to its consuming applications.

 The following four examples illustrate this *third* purpose.
-1. [[./Data Flow Example 1|more]] - Data flow example I: From GIS valve to simple flow calculation
+1. [[./Data Flow Example 1|Data Flow Example 1]] - Data flow example I: From GIS valve to simple flow calculation
 2. [[./Data Flow Example 2|Data Flow Example 2]] - From ambiguous GIS valves information to flow calculation
 3. [[./Data Flow Example 3|Data Flow Example 3]] - From GIS T-piece to simple flow calculation
 4. [[./Data Flow Example 4|Data Flow Example 4]] - From GIS T-piece to Common Information Model